uzairbcm/chronicle-android-bulk-data-downloader/README.md

 This application provides a GUI interface for downloading data from Chronicle studies, with features for:

-- Downloading various types of Chronicle data (raw usage events, preprocessed data, surveys, time use diaries)
+- Downloading various types of Chronicle data (raw usage events, preprocessed data, surveys, raw iOS sensor data, time use diaries)
 - Filtering participants by ID (inclusive or exclusive)
 - Organizing and archiving downloaded data
+- Optionally deleting zero byte files to ignore empty files

 ## Usage